 Our pipeline of rSM medicines

-We have taken a matrixed approach to building our pipeline of RNA-targeted small molecule (rSM) medicines by pursuing different rSM modalities across deeply researched, valuable drug targets, including:
+We have taken a matrixed approach to building our pipeline of RNA-targeted small molecule (rSM) medicines by pursuing different rSM modalities across deeply researched, valuable drug targets, including: known targets implicated in important disease biology that have historically proved “undruggable” with today’s conventional medicines; and other genetically and pharmacologically validated targets in cancer, rare disease, and cardiovascular disease.

 We are building a pipeline to maximize the number of rSM medicines for patients.